 Real estate professionals pay for memberships to sites like Redfin and Zillow, but it’s a love-hate relationship.
 Most potential customers don’t want to hear from 25 potential agents just because they clicked a button asking for more information on a house.

-That said, there are times when people actually need an agent — for example, when moving to a new city that requires each party be agent-represented to rent or buy a home.
-In this situation, a real estate professional who doesn’t just respond to inbound leads, but follows up with solid information and good customer service might end up getting a new client within a day.
+That said, there are times when people actually need an agent — for example, when moving to a new city that requires each party to be agent-represented to rent or buy a home.
+In this situation, a real estate professional who doesn’t just respond to inbound leads but follows up with solid information and good customer service might end up getting a new client within a day.

 Direct marketing to existing customers

-If people are already customers or fans, D2C makes a lot of sense.
+If people are already customers or fans, direct-to-consumer makes a lot of sense.
 These people often like to receive deals that are exclusive to mailing list members or pre-existing customers.
 They may appreciate getting updates on new or returning merchandise.
 They might even appreciate a text message letting them know about a flash sale or promotion.